Mike Conley (basketball)

-Michael Alexander Conley Jr. (born October 11, 1987) is an American professional basketball player for the Minnesota Timberwolves of the National Basketball Association (NBA).
+Michael Alexander Conley Jr. (born October 11, 1987) is an American professional basketball player for the Boston Celtics of the National Basketball Association (NBA).
 He was drafted as the fourth overall pick in the 2007 NBA draft by the Memphis Grizzlies.

 Mike Conley Jr. played basketball for Lawrence North High School in Indianapolis.
-Conley played alongside Greg Oden, a future Ohio State teammate and NBA 1st round draft pick.
+Conley played alongside Greg Oden, a future Ohio State teammate and NBA first-overall draft pick.
 The duo won three state championships and 103 games during their four years at high school.
-Conley spent 12 seasons with the Grizzlies and became the team's all-time leading scorer before being traded to the Utah Jazz in 2019, where he would make his first All-Star Game in 2021, then traded again to the Timberwolves in 2023.
+Conley spent 12 seasons with the Grizzlies and became the team's all-time leading scorer before being traded to the Utah Jazz in 2019, where he would make his first All-Star Game in 2021, before being traded again to the Minnesota Timberwolves in 2023, where he played for three seasons.
 Conley has the most NBA Sportsmanship Awards of all time, with four selections.
+On July 7, 2026, Conley signed with the Boston Celtics.

 College career

 In his freshman year at Ohio State, Conley averaged 11.3 points and led the Big Ten Conference in assists with 6.1 per game.
 Conley and fellow freshman star Greg Oden led the Buckeyes to a Big Ten conference championship and a runner-up finish in the NCAA Tournament.

 On the road to the championship game, the Buckeyes defeated Central Connecticut State, Xavier, Tennessee, Memphis, and Georgetown.
 They lost the championship game to the repeat national champion Florida.
 Conley's best performance in the tournament was in the game against Xavier.
 He recorded 21 points, 4 assists, 2 steals, and 3 blocks as Ohio State defeated the Musketeers in overtime.
 Oden fouled out in regulation, and Conley scored 11 of his 21 points in the extra period.

 Ending the season with totals of 441 points and 238 assists, Conley was named to the All-Big Ten First Team.

 After his freshman year, Conley announced his intention to enter the 2007 NBA draft, as did Oden.
 To preserve his eligibility to withdraw from the draft, he initially did not sign with an agent, but he signed with his father several weeks before the draft.